am852410/Project-2/README.md

 When the user clicks, it will redirect them to the full entire recipe of the taco.

-At the top, the type of taco, the name of the recipe creator, and the date it was submitted March 2021
+At the top, the type of taco, the name of the recipe creator, and the date it was submitted

 A small description of the taco below the picture and the beer that was chosen to be paired with.